Vyral/base-template/_drafts/why-you-should-hire-the-robbins-real-estate-group.md

 {% include youtube.html %}

-While there a hundred reasons why you should hire the Robbins Real Estate Group, I have three great ones for you today.
+<center>While there a hundred reasons why you should hire the Robbins Real Estate Group, I have three great ones for you today.</center>

 Today I have three reasons why you should hire the Robbins Real Estate Group.
 While I could give you a hundred reasons, I would like to keep it short.